orsinium/notes/notes-en/counter.md

 `Counter` is:

-* Dictionary with default value,
+* Dictionary with a default value,
 * Supports set and arithmetic operations,
 * Can count elements in sequence very fast,
 * Can return N or all elements sorted by value,